Introduction to the smart city of Lund

 How it could have been avoided

-This case clearly shows why it is wise to look at modern technological solutions for new and older apartments.
+This case clearly shows why it is wise to look at modern smart city technological solutions for new and older apartments.
 But, unfortunately, water damages will likely remain a constant issue in apartments for long into the future.

 Thankfully, mitigation solutions are here today.